microsoft/playwright/docs/src/api/class-locator.md

 This method waits for the [actionability](./actionability.md) checks, then scrolls element into view before taking a screenshot.
 If the element is detached from DOM, the method throws an error.

-### option: Locator.screenshot.path
+### option: Locator.screenshot.path = %%-screenshot-option-path-%%
-- `path` <[path]>

-The file path to save the image to.
-The screenshot type will be inferred from file extension.
-If [`option: path`] is a relative path, then it is resolved relative to the current working directory.
-If no path is provided, the image won't be saved to the disk.

-### option: Locator.screenshot.type = %%-screenshot-type-%%
+### option: Locator.screenshot.type = %%-screenshot-option-type-%%

-### option: Locator.screenshot.quality
+### option: Locator.screenshot.quality = %%-screenshot-option-quality-%%
-- `quality` <[int]>

-The quality of the image, between 0-100.
-Not applicable to `png` images.

-### option: Locator.screenshot.omitBackground
+### option: Locator.screenshot.omitBackground = %%-screenshot-option-omit-background-%%
-- `omitBackground` <[boolean]>

-Hides default white background and allows capturing screenshots with transparency.
-Not applicable to `jpeg` images.
-Defaults to `false`.

 ### option: Locator.screenshot.disableAnimations = %%-screenshot-option-disable-animations-%%